ceramicstudio/orbisdb-lit-example/README.md

 In your Orbis Studio view, select the "Model Builder" tab at the top and create a new model named "post" using the post definition in [this document](models/tables.sql).
 Once created, assign the resulting identifier to `NEXT_PUBLIC_POST_ID`.

+*You can also optionally use the `NEXT_PUBLIC_POST_ID` already provided for you in the env.example file.
+You can find the definition on [Cerscan](https://cerscan.com/mainnet/stream/kjzl6hvfrbw6calfdu4psiffj36vtzjylox0n15vgejdr5jr8d3iotxsnfl3s1c)*

 ## Getting Started

 You are now ready to run the application.